Skip to main content

 The Supplemental Nutrition Assistance Program (SNAP) provides monthly food benefits to help you buy healthy food.

-SNAP helps people pay for groceries, learn about nutrition, and get job training and support.
+SNAP helps people pay for groceries.
 SNAP helps you stretch your food budget, but may not meet all your food needs.
-Visit our food resources page if you need more help getting food.
+Visit our food resources page if you need more help.

 Individuals and families who: